offthedial/site/src/pages/posts/dial-in-2020.md

 ###### If you're interested, please visit [otd.ink/staff/apply](/staff/apply).

 #### Website Updates
 I've tweaked some minor things about the website and changed some internal stuff.
-Here's a breakdown.
+Here's an overview.

 1. **Updated post layout** - You may have already noticed the different layout for posts.
 I did this because I read some random web-dev article about how this looks better...
+I also changed the look of the posts page.
 2. **Migrated community page** - As mentioned above, the community page has migrated to [otd.ink/staff](/staff).
+I also changed the look of the staff page.
 3. **Tweaked Footer** - The media footer now has a light-grey background as opposed to a horizontal line.
 No this was not in another random web-dev article.

 Many features are still in development!